talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     ManagementApi apiInstance = new ManagementApi(defaultClient);
     String loyaltyProgramId = "loyaltyProgramId_example"; // String | The identifier for the loyalty program.
-    OffsetDateTime endDate = new OffsetDateTime(); // OffsetDateTime | Used to return balances only for entries older than this timestamp.
-The expired, active, and pending points are relative to this timestamp.  **Note:** It must be an RFC3339 timestamp string. try {
+    OffsetDateTime endDate = new OffsetDateTime(); // OffsetDateTime | Used to return expired, active, and pending loyalty balances before this timestamp.
+You can enter any past, present, or future timestamp value.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered. try {
       String result = apiInstance.exportLoyaltyBalance(loyaltyProgramId, endDate);
       System.out.println(result);